UnityTech/unity-ssdlc/Coding Practice/AuthZ-AuthN-Guidelines.md

 ### Validating the OAuth2 State Parameter
 ###### Description

 When starting the initial OAuth2 flow, the client has the option of providing a state parameter.
-This state parameter is then send back with the authorization to be validated by the client later in the flow.
+This state parameter is then sent back with the authorization to be validated by the client later in the flow.
 This state parameter should be generated upon the initial OAuth2 request, and stored to validate once the authorization from the auth provider has occurred.
 ###### Why We Care

-This is to ensure that the OAuth2 flow is initiated by the user, and is not vulnerable to a potential CSRF.
+This is to ensure that the OAuth2 flow is initiated by the user, and is not vulnerable to a potential CSRF (Cross-Site Request Forgery).
 By ensuring that the user has initiated the OAuth2 flow, they will be performing actions within their account with known permissions.
 ###### How to Fix?

 Generate a cryptographically-secure random state parameter when the OAuth2 flow is initialized.
 The client should validate this when it is returned through the redirect URI callback.
 The parameter should only be valid for the same OAuth2 flow that initiated it.